For me, the world today is a strange place;

 Is it easy for women to become photographers in France?

 What does it mean “to be a photographer”?
 The world is full of photographers; but to make a living from photography and to be recognised as a serious practitioner in the field of art… that is like climbing Mount Everest!

 I am not sure there is much difference whether you are a woman or man.
 In France, what is important for success is one’s professional network.
 You need good contacts; you need to understand the contemporary art ‘language’; you need to know what is valued in photography and to understand the rules of marketing.
 People can wait a long time to be ‘discovered’; or they can be famous for a while and then slip back into obscurity.
 I remain very aware of the realities of this profession.

 What is the most important thing you have learned about being a photographer?

 Stay true to yourself and believe in yourself.
 Treat your eyes like precious jewels and don’t let dust collect on your lenses!
 Don’t hanker after success and money, and if you are successful, remain humble.
 Look at the reality of every day with fresh eyes and search for the sublime.

 Virginie Mallard was born in Landerneau in 1970.
 She studied at Epiar international school of art and research, Nice (1989–94) and subsequently at the University Institute of French Teachers, Lyon and the University of Saint-Etienne (2003–05).

 Virginie Maillard has exhibited frequently in Europe.
 In 2010, the eminent French curator Dominique Charlet selected her work for presentation at the Pingyao International Photography Festival in China.
 An award-winning artist, she won the French SFR Young Talents Prize in 2010 and again in 2011.

-This article was first published in Chinese, in the October 2015 issue of PhotoWorld magazine, Beijing.
+This article was initially published in Chinese, in the October 2015 issue of PhotoWorld magazine, Beijing.
 The theme for the year was Women Photographers.